PAESCAL-SciDAC5/task-notes-integration-to-E3SM/2022-2023_CondiDiag/2023_v2p/2023_v2p_notes.md

    The dCAPE calculation and decomposition is calculated in subroutine `compute_cape_diags` in `components/eam/src/physics/cam/misc_diagnostics.F90`.

-## 4.2 Testing
+**Testing**

-  The run script and postprocessing script can be found in [`scripts/dCAPE_decomp/`](scripts/dCAPE_decomp/).
-Sample run produces a 1-month average.
+  Do a 1-month run and write out monthly averages.
+The run script and postprocessing script can be found in [`scripts/user_cases/dCAPE_decomp/`](scripts/use_cases/dCAPE_decomp/).

-# 5. "Super-BFB" testing
+# 2. "Super-BFB" testing

-## 5.1 Our method
+## 2.1 Our method

-Wuyin, Hui, and Jianfeng met on 2023-02-22 and chose the following stratege:
+Wuyin, Hui, and Jianfeng met on 2023-02-22 and chose the following strategy:

 1. Create a baseline for the `e3sm_atm_developer` test suites using `master`, then run the same test suite using the new branch and compare with the baseline to verify that all tests pass.
 2. Add a new test suite `eam_condidiag` that contains a few `ERP` and `SMS_D` tests with the new feature turned on.
 Verify that all tests pass.